 Bansko is not quite as high up as Borovets, but it makes up for it in most other respects with the newest equipment, the most natural snow, the best snowmaking, and fast lifts–including a gondola that comes right into the city below.
 That city is the best part of skiing here as it’s easy to get to and filled with places to stay.

 Ski and boot rentals can be found for 10 euros a day, daily lift tickets run 30 euros.
 The multi-day pass prices don’t save you much, but 5 days is about the walk-up price for 1 day at Aspen, Colorado.
+This would be a good choice for a family ski vacation that won’t cost the equivalent of a couple mortgage payments.

 You can book a transfer by road from the Sofia airport for €20 or take the much slower thrice-daily train for €3 (with one train change).
 Even though Bansko has tourist town prices by Bulgarian standards, you can find a filling meal for a few euros and turn your tired legs to jelly for less than 10.